FeralFlows/wild-etal_2021_earthsfuture/README.md

 **Notes:* You may notice that there are three GCAM database folders already existing under tethys/example/Input/GCAM (e.g., IDBNexus_MIROC-ESM-CHEM_rcp6p0_Reference).
 This is because the GCAM output database from YOUR GCAM run will integrate all three scenarios together including Reference, Impacts, and Policy scenario.
 However, Tethys will only recognize the very first scenario (i.e., Reference scenario), while ignoring the other two scenarios.
 By separating three scenarios into three different GCAM databases, you will be able to run tethys with each database of a single scenario and get the water withdrawal output for each scenario.
 To do that, open config.ini, change the name for parameter 'GCAM-DBfile' to the database folder name you would like to use (e.g., IDBNexus_MIROC-ESM-CHEM_rcp6p0_Reference), and change the name for parameter 'ProjectName' to the name you prefer for the output folder (e.g., gcam_5p1_MIROC-ESM-CHEM_rcp6p0_Reference).

 ***Demeter***
-  * (Optional) Process GCAM output to Demeter required format by running 'gcam_to_demeter_land_allocation_rgcam.R' (see Table 6).
+  * (Optional) Process GCAM output to Demeter required format by running 'gcam_to_demeter_land_allocation_rgcam.R' (see [Table 6](#table6)).
 Remember to change all the paths in the R script based on your data location.
 This R script creates the projected land class allocation files under Reference, Impacts, and Policy scenarios that are already existed in demeter/example/inputs/projected.
   * In the terminal, run Demeter by navigating to demeter/example, and run
   ```
   python example_LAC.py
   ```
   * The cell resolution for Demeter output is 5 arcmin (0.0833 degree).
-Aggregate output from 5 arcmin to 0.5 degree by running R script 'aggregate_5arcmin_to_0p5degree.py' (see Table 6).
+Aggregate output from 5 arcmin to 0.5 degree by running R script 'aggregate_5arcmin_to_0p5degree.py' (see [Table 6](#table6)).
 Remember to change all the directories in this python file according to your data location.
 Then, run the python script in the terminal by navigating to ArgentinaNexus/Figures/DemeterProcessing and run
   ```
   python aggregate_5arcmin_to_0p5degree.py
   ```

+<a name="table6"></a>
 **Table 6:** R scripts for post-processing of model outputs.

 | Script | Description | Directory |